yjiace/alibabacloud-devops-mcp-server/README.md

 x-yunxiao-token: USER_SPECIFIC_TOKEN
 ```

-This allows multiple users to share the same SSE service while using their own individual tokens for authentication.
+This allows multiple users to share the same service while using their own individual tokens for authentication.

 ### Toolsets
 The server now supports toolsets, allowing you to enable only the tools you need.
 This can reduce the number of tools presented to the AI assistant and improve performance.